Yankee Bonds Definition

 Yankee bond is a bond issued by foreign entities like foreign banks or foreign financial institutions and is issued and traded in the United States in US dollar currency.
 These bonds are governed by the Securities Act 1933, and a lot of documents are required to get it registered. and are rated by credit rating agencies like Moody’s, S&P.

 Reverse Yankee bonds are also available, which are traded and issued outside the US and respective country’s currency.

 Yankee Bonds Correlation to Bond Price

 Yield and bond prices are inversely related.
-As the price of the bond increases yield falls, the bond has become expensive for an investor due to a rise in price.
-Similarly, bond price falls, when yield increases as more and more investors are willing to invest in bonds.
+As the price of the bond increases, the yield falls, the bond has become expensive for an investor due to a rise in price.
+Similarly, bond price falls when yield increases as more and more investors are willing to invest in bonds.
 Duration, coupon, yield are major factors responsible for the price of the Yankee bond.

 - C= periodic payment of the coupon

 - Y= yield to maturity (YTM)

 - T= time

 In short, the price of the Yankee bond is the present value of all future cash flows of the bond.